tlonny/pdoo/README.md

 # PDOO

 PDOO, short for "**P**ython **DO**M **O**rchestrator," is a lightweight, dependency-free library designed for effortlessly crafting styled HTML documents solely with Python.
-Drawing inspiration from robust alternatives like [dominate](https://github.com/Knio/dominate)`, PDOO emphasizes simplicity and ease of use.
+Drawing inspiration from robust alternatives like [dominate](https://github.com/Knio/dominate), PDOO emphasizes simplicity and ease of use.

 With PDOO, you sidestep the need for clunky templating languages like Jinja or Mustache.
-Styling becomes a breeze using Python alone — no separate CSS files to juggle, just straightforward dynamic styling with f-strings."
+Styling becomes a breeze using Python alone — no separate CSS files to juggle, just straightforward dynamic styling with f-strings.

 Below is an example of the library in action.
 Note, the example below demonstrates **all** the concepts provided by PDOO.
 Scroll down below for a _gentler_ introduction to the library...